I was born in Barcelona, Spain, in 1979.

 Through a Marie Curie IOF fellowship, I spent the years between 2014 and 2017 pursuing my research at the Computational Acoustic Modeling Lab / Center for Interdisciplinary Research in Music Media and Technology of McGill University, and also at the Music Technology Group of Universitat Pompeu Fabra.

-Since early 2017, I am a Research Associate at the Computational Acoustic Modeling Lab, McGill Univeristy, where I also lecture on Music and Audio Computing.
+Since early 2017, I am a Research Associate at the Computational Acoustic Modeling Lab, McGill University, where I also lecture on Music and Audio Computing.

-My research interests include audio digital signal processing, gesture control and numerical schemes for efficient sound synthesis by physical models, computational modeling of music performance, cognitive aspects of sensory-motor integration in music performance, and artificial reverberation.
+My research interests include audio digital signal processing, spatial/binaural sound, artificial reverberation, gesture control and numerical schemes for efficient sound synthesis by physical models, computational modeling of music performance.